Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Experiment

 \subsubsection{Designs of Multi-channel Graph}

 In order to learn the spatiotemporal correspondence among locations, we design three kinds of spatiotemporal graphs in the multi-channel embedding module to represent the node embeddings separately and obtain the final embeddings with a fusion layer.
 To verify the effectiveness of the three graphs in STAR, we get rid of any of them (i.e., without SpatioTemporal Graph, without Spatial Distance Graph and without Temporal Transition Graph) to learn the node embeddings and perform human mobility simulation.
+Additionally, we perform the experiment without any spatiotemporal graph to validate the effectiveness of the entire Multi-channel Embedding Module.
 The comparison of their simulated results is shown in Figure~\ref{fig:gid_res}.

+Obviously, the performance significantly deteriorates when spatiotemporal graphs are not used (i.e. w/o ALL), which suggests the necessity of incorporating spatiotemporal graphs for locations.
 Compared with the results predicted by removing any of the three graphs, the fused embedding achieves optimal performance on almost all metrics over the four datasets.
-In addition, the average performance of removing SpatioTemporal Graph is the worst on six metrics, especially on \textit{Distance}, \textit{Duration}, \textit{DailyLoc} and \textit{G-rank} metric, which measure the effectiveness of simulated trajectories from both spatial and temporal perspectives.
-It indicates that only relying on the static distance and transition information of locations is not enough to carry out accurate trajectory simulation.
+In addition, the average performance of removing SpatioTemporal Graph is the worst on six metrics, especially on \textit{Distance}, \textit{Radius}, \textit{G-rank} and \textit{I-rank} metrics, which measure the effectiveness of simulated trajectories from both spatial and preference perspectives.
+It indicates that relying solely on the static distance and transition information of locations is not enough to carry out accurate trajectory simulation.

 Eliminating the Spatial Distance Graph results in a decline of performance on distance-based metrics (i.e. \textit{Distance} and \textit{Radius}), which is as per our hypothesis.
-However, it scores well on preference-based metrics (i.e. \textit{G-rank} and \textit{I-rank}), which is attributed to the SpatioTemporal Graph and Temporal Transition Graph effectively learning frequently visited locations in the trajectories.
-Furthermore, removing the Temporal Transition Graph results in inferior performance compared to remaining all three graphs but surpasses removing any other graph overall, which suggests that the SpatioTemporal Graph can aptly supplement the temporal transition information of trajectories.
+However, it scores well on temporal and preference metrics (i.e. \textit{Duration} and \textit{G-rank}), which is attributed to the SpatioTemporal Graph and Temporal Transition Graph effectively learning the temporal patterns and the frequently visited locations in the trajectories.
+Furthermore, removing the Temporal Transition Graph results in inferior performance compared with remaining all three graphs but surpasses removing any other graph overall, which suggests that the SpatioTemporal Graph can aptly supplement the temporal transition information of trajectories.